MikroElektronika/mikrosdk_click_v2/clicks/rtd2/README.md

 #### Example key functions :

-- `rtd2_check_new_data_ready` The function check new data ready of the 4ADS1247 24-Bit, 2-kSPS, Analog-To-Digital Converters With Programmable Gain Amplifier (PGA) For Sensor Measurement on the RTD 2 click board.
+- `rtd2_check_new_data_ready` The function check new data ready of the 4ADS1247 24-Bit, 2-kSPS, Analog-To-Digital Converters With Programmable Gain Amplifier (PGA) For Sensor Measurement on the RTD 2 Click board.
 ```c
 uint8_t rtd2_check_new_data_ready ( rtd2_t *ctx );
 ```

-- `rtd2_get_temperature` The function read output data and return ambient temperature from the PT100 3-wire temperature probe wired to the 4ADS1247 24-Bit, 2-kSPS, Analog-To-Digital Converters With Programmable Gain Amplifier (PGA) For Sensor Measurement on the RTD 2 click board.
+- `rtd2_get_temperature` The function read output data and return ambient temperature from the PT100 3-wire temperature probe wired to the 4ADS1247 24-Bit, 2-kSPS, Analog-To-Digital Converters With Programmable Gain Amplifier (PGA) For Sensor Measurement on the RTD 2 Click board.
 ```c
 float rtd2_get_temperature ( rtd2_t *ctx );
 ```

-- `rtd2_enable_start` The function enables ADC conversion of the 4ADS1247 24-Bit, 2-kSPS, Analog-To-Digital Converters With Programmable Gain Amplifier (PGA) For Sensor Measurement on the RTD 2 click.
+- `rtd2_enable_start` The function enables ADC conversion of the 4ADS1247 24-Bit, 2-kSPS, Analog-To-Digital Converters With Programmable Gain Amplifier (PGA) For Sensor Measurement on the RTD 2 Click.
 ```c
 void rtd2_enable_start ( rtd2_t *ctx, uint8_t en_start );
 ```